JamesP5444/cli-project-bluebottle-coffee/README.md

 # BluebottleCoffee

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/bluebottle_coffee`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `./bin/bluebottle_coffee` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+You can choose your favorite Bluebottle Coffee from the list and display description and price.

 ## Installation